 Sisterhood of St John the Divine

-Organ for the chapel of the new convent of this Anglican women’s monastic community which also offers facilities as retreat center as well as a guest house for visitors and kin of patients at the adjacent St. John’s Rehabilitation Hospital.
+Built for the chapel of the new convent of this Anglican monastic community, which also houses retreat center facilities and a guest house for visitors and kin of patients at the adjacent St. John’s Rehabilitation Hospital.

-The organist faces the font at a freestanding console flanked by two posts which support that end of the organ and contain the stop action.
+The organist faces the front at a freestanding console flanked by two posts which support the organ and contain the stop action.
 The narrow end of the organ is suspended from the building’s structure by a steel rod.
-The trackers go up behind the music rack between panes of glass.
-In elevation, the organ’s design echoes the architect’s “protective hand of God” motif seen in the shape of the chapel ceiling; the façade pipes a metaphor for the people.
+The trackers extend upward behind the music rack, visible above between panes of glass.
+In elevation, the organ’s design echoes the architect’s “protective hand of God” motif seen in the shape of the chapel ceiling; the façade pipes a fitting metaphor for the people.

 Viola da Gamba